-Register this class as a planning entity.
+Register this class as a planning entity, otherwise Planner won't detect it and the shadow variable won't update.

 The input planning problem of a Solver must not violate bi-directional relationships.
 If A points to B, then B must point to A. Planner will not violate that principle during planning, but the input must not violate it either.